Circular 26/2025/TT-BCT detailing a number of provisions on trade remedies

 Detailing a number of provisions on trade remedies

-At the proposal of the Director General of the Trade Remedies Authority of Vietnam.
+At the proposal of the General Director of the Trade Remedies Authority of Vietnam;

-The Minister of Industry and Trade hereby promulgates the Circular detailing a number of provisions on trade remedies.
+The Minister of Industry and Trade promulgates the Circular detailing a number of provisions on trade remedies.

 Chapter I